 Implied volatility is one of the most important concepts in options trading.
 This is the measure most market players use to check if an option is expensive or cheap.
-In this post we will show how you can use IV percentile (we call it IV rank) to gain an edge in trading.
+In this post we will be showing you how you can use IV percentile (we call it IV rank) to gain an edge in trading.

 What is implied volatility